Have a symptom?

-Meningitis is an infection of the membranes (called meninges) that surround...
+Meningitis is an infection of the membranes (called meninges) that surround the brain and spinal cord....
 (Source: excerpt from NINDS Encephalitis and Meningitis Information Page: NINDS)

-Meningitis is an infection of the fluid of a person's spinal cord and the fluid that...
+Meningitis is an infection of the fluid of a person's spinal cord and the fluid...
 (Source: excerpt from Meningococcal Disease (General): DBMD)

 Inflammation of the arachnoid membrane and adjacent subarachnoid space.
 (On-line Medical Dictionary)

 Infectious disease characterized by inflammation of the meninges (the tissues that surround the brain or spinal cord) usually caused by a bacterial infection; symptoms include headache and stiff neck and fever and nausea